twVolc/spec-scan/README.md

 pyserial: python -m pip install pyserial seabreeze is best installed with Anaconda 'conda install -c poehlmann python-seabreeze'
 then: seabreeze_os_setup to install drivers

-TODO - scaling for integration time, so this can be used for processing pycam spectrometer data - where integration time TODO - changes through time